mkjubran/rate-accuracy-mvcnn/README.md

 1. use ffmpeg to transcode the input video to YUV format with size WxH
 2. encoded YUV video using the modified AVC/H.264 JM refernce software to produced the cropped x264 bitsream
 3. decoded the cropped bitstream using the modified AVC/H.264 JM reference software to extract the MVs
-4. map these MVs to a Gird with a dimmension set according to the resolution of the input video (WxH) and res parameters
+4. map these MVs to a Gird with a dimension set according to the resolution of the input video (WxH) and the res parameter

 Various encoding parameters can be set directly such as